 A survey of the native spring wildflowes, common trees and shrubs of the Great Lakes Region.
-Particular attention will be given to the use of taxonomic keys and filed guides in field identification as well as information on the general ecology of t each species.
-Weekly fieldtrips to local and regional forest preserves, natural areas and a weekend filed trip to Shouther Illinois will be required.
+Particular attention will be given to the use of taxonomic keys and filed guides in field identification as well as information on the general technology of each species.
+Weekly field trips to local and regional forest preserves, natural areas and a weekend filed trip to Shouthern Illinois will be required.
 Lab included.
 Prerequisite: BIOL 1280.